federico-trotta/federico-trotta.github.io/docs/index.md

 api_documentation
 ```

-I am Federico Trotta, and I'm a Technical Writer.\
+Hi, my name is Federico Trotta, and I'm a freelance Technical Writer.\
 \
-You may found this portfolio on other sources and want to know more amor me. \
+You may found this portfolio on other sources and want to know more about me. \
 \
 If this is the case, here are all the other platform where you can find more about me: